Federal Enforcement Homeland Security Foundation Honors Heroes and Patriots

 Former New York Police Commissioner Ray Kelly praised Lauder, saying he has "a profound commitment to public service and dedicated his life to helping other people and he's never wavered in his staunch support for law enforcement."

-"Even as we face challenges and threats like never before," Ambassador Lauder said, addressing federal agents past and present, and their families, "America is with you and our nation is in your debt, and we will not take you for granted."
+"Even as we face challenges and threats like never before," Ambassador Lauder said, addressing federal agents past and present, and their families, "America is with you, our nation is in your debt, and we will not take you for granted."

-Mr. Henry Schleiff, Group President of Investigation Discovery, Destination America, and American Heroes Channel, which commands one of the most powerful, far reaching and influential broadcast empires in the world, received FEHSF's Patriot Award.
+Chris Hansen of Crime Watch Daily and Hansen News Network was brilliant as Master of Ceremonies introduced Mr. Henry Schleiff, Group President of Investigation Discovery, Destination America, and American Heroes Channel, which commands one of the most powerful, far reaching and influential broadcast empires in the world, who received FEHSF's Patriot Award.

 "It has been my privilege to shine a light on the heroic work of the federal law enforcement community and first responders – the courageous, selfless work – that often goes unrewarded – or, more recently, has been needlessly embroiled in the politics of today.
 He continued by invoking Winston Churchill's admonition, "We make a living by what we get – but, we make a life…by what we give, and, accordingly, I'm just very proud to be able to support an organization that supports YOU during your times of need."